ElenaGrafUZH/axpo-hiring-challenges/trainee-se-time-series-challenge/Backend/SOLUTION.md

   - Content-Type: application/json
   - Body: array of signal objects belonging to defined asset, each containing the signal's details

+### Get All Measurements for a given Signal

+- Method: GET
+- URL: '/measurement/{SignalId}
+- Parameter:
+  - '**SignalId**': type integer
+- Description: Retrieve a list of all measurements for a given signal

+* Response:
+  - Status Code: 200 (OK)
+  - Content-Type: application/json
+  - Body: array of measurements objects belonging to defined signal, each containing the measurement's details

 ### Get All Measurements for a given Signal with start and end date

 - Method: GET